Small Businesses are the backbone of the economy. Small and medium businesses provide 70% of global employment.

 Gen Z | 1% |

-- 31% of small business owners have associate degrees.
+- More than 47% of small business owners have a bachelor’s degree

 Here a table shows small business owners’ level of Education.